 Students who are not progressing satisfactorily in this comprehensive review may, at the discretion of the Instructor or Director, be assigned additional coursework/homework to be completed prior to program completion.
 As part of completion of the program curriculum, the student must achieve a 92% pass rate on ATI comprehensive predictor (3.0) competency exam the first time.
-On a second attempt, the student must receive a 95% on the ATI comprehensive predictor.
-Further, students must complete all modules the ATI coach assigns, therefore achieving the ATI "green light" prior to their name being submitted to National Council of State Boards of Nursing (NCSBN).
-If not achieving the ATI "green light" by three months past the end of the final semester, the student will be required to complete a refresher course before the student's name will be submitted to NCSBN.
+On the second attempt, the Professional Nursing student must receive a 95% on the ATI comprehensive predictor.
+The Practical Nursing student must receive a 92% on the ATI comprehensive predictor on the second attempt.
+Furthermore, students must complete all modules the Virtual ATI (VATI) coach assigns, therefore achieving the ATI "green light" prior to their name being submitted to Florida Board of Nursing (FBON).
+If not achieving the ATI "green light" by three months past the end of the final semester, the student will be required to complete the ATI "green light" and complete an external review course before the student's name will be submitted to FBON.